addiks/doctrine2_tweaks/README.md

 Manages entities for persistence via ORM.

-Only use this implementation of the entity-manager if you know what you are doing.
-If someone told you to use this because "it is better", make sure to understand what the differences are between this entity-manager and the original entity-manager shipped in the doctrine ORM and what the implications are.
-This may cause errors and/or bugs if it is directly replacing doctrine's original entity-manager for third-party-code that is written with the original in mind.

 This entity-manager poses an alternative to doctrine's own entity-manager.
 In contrast to doctrine's entity-manager, this entity-manager never closes.
 Instead, on rollback it rolls the managed part of all managed entities back to the point of when the transaction was created.